 Over the years Acton has developed many techniques and processes that have allowed him to make more complex and detailed models.

-Originally Acton built models of structures with straight sides.
-After years of cutting single matchsticks into many pieces to form curves and shapes, he discovered that he could crimp and bend individual matchsticks into curved shapes using a needle-nosed pliers.
-No steam or water is used to bend the sticks.
+Originally, Acton built structures with straight sides.
+After years of cutting single matchsticks into many pieces to form curves and shapes, he discovered that he could crimp and bend individual matchsticks into curved shapes using needle-nosed pliers.
+No water or steam is used to bend the sticks.
 Once the curved stick is glued in place, it can be lightly sanded with no noticeable trace of damage to the matchstick.
 This technique was discovered while shaping sticks to build his model of Pinocchio.

 Another technique Acton developed is sheet-building.
 After thousands of matchsticks are glued together on a base of Plexiglas, the glue is allowed to dry for a few days.
 Then this matchstick board can be peeled away from the sheet of acrylic.
-These large flat sheets of matchsticks, similar to a thin pieces of plywood, are used for various model substructures.
+These large flat sheets of matchsticks, similar to thin pieces of plywood or wood veneer, are used for various model interior framing and substructures.

 Although his techniques for building models have improved, the basic process has remained the same; that is, gluing one stick at a time.